openwdl/wdl/SPEC.md

 ### Importing and Aliasing Enums

-Enums are [imported in the same way as `Struct`s](#struct-namespacing) and have the same namespacing rules, namely that Enums exist in the document's global scope, and importing an `Enum` copies its definition into the global scope of the importing document (potentially using an alias).
+Enums are [imported in the same way as `Struct`s](#struct-namespacing) and have the same namespacing rules, namely that Enums exist in the document's global scope, and importing an `enum` copies its definition into the global scope of the importing document (potentially using an alias).

 ```wdl
 version 1.2